yassinedoghri/astro-i18next/README.md

 > **Status** [beta version]
 >
 > You can use it, and feedback is more than welcome!
-As integrations in Astro
+As third-party integrations
-> are still experimental, note that some breaking changes may still be
+> in Astro are still experimental, note that some breaking changes may still be
 > introduced during this phase.

 ## Getting started